 Faisury Cardona-Guerrero.
 Researcher.
 Agricultural engineer with a master's degree in sustainable development.
 She has experience in designing and development research projects, and application of qualitative and quantitative methodologies.
 She has worked on technical assistance to rural communities in climate change adaptation, food sovereignty, agroecology and water resources.
 She has experience researching on sustainable production systems for soil and water conservation, biophysical characterization of river basins for their integrated management, analysis of climate variability and climate change, and adoption of adaptation practices to climate variability.
 She was a fellow of the program for young researchers of the Administrative Department of Science, Technology and Innovation of Colombia (Colciencias).
 Member of the Research Group on Water Resources Engineering and Soil (IREHISA), Universidad del Valle.

-Luis Fernando Sánchez Lawyer, LLM and candidate to a PhD in law at the National University of Colombia.
-Professor at the Universidad de la Salle and the Universidad Nacional de Colombia.
-He has worked as a researcher and consultant in matters related to environmental law, human rights and constitutional law.
-He is co-author of several publications, such as "Environmental Conflicts: Conceptual and Methodological Elements for Analysis" in Environmental Conflict and Affectation to Environmental Rights (Editorial Universidad Nacional de Colombia), and "Constitutional Debates in Perspective of Environment: Contributions to Recent Judicial Decissions of the Constitutional Court "in Contemporary Environmental Debates (Editorial Universidad Nacional de Colombia).
+Luis Fernando Sánchez.
+External advisor.
+Lawyer, magister in law with an investigative profile and candidate for a doctorate in law from the National University of Colombia.
+Professor at the Universidad de la Salle, the Universidad Militar Nueva Granada and the Universidad Nacional de Colombia.
+He has served as a researcher and consultant on matters related to environmental law, human rights and constitutional law.
+He is the co-author of several publications, such as "Environmental conflicts: conceptual and methodological elements for their analysis" in Environmental Conflict and Environmental Rights Affectation (Editorial Universidad Nacional de Colombia), and "Constitutional debates in environmental perspective: contributions to recent Court rulings Constitutional "in contemporary environmental debates (Editorial Unijus Universidad Nacional De Colombia)